Scargill House: As a Christian community and conference centre

 The Church of England bought the estate for the establishment of a Christian Community in 1957.
 In 1959 Scargill became a centre for conferences and events specialising in multi-faith, youth and environmental issues.

 Since then, it has been largely reconstructed and extended to cater for the many groups that use its facilities.
 In 1960, a chapel was built by George Pace of York in a Scandinavian style reflecting the location's history, and is now listed.
 The chapel was built in limestone with a roof shingled in red cedar.
 It has a rectangular plan, with aisles and a serpentine link to the house.
 The roof is steeply pitched.
 The gables contain mullioned and transomed windows of varying sizes, rising to the apex of the gable.

 As part of the Scargill Movement

 In 2008, it was announced that the centre would be closing on 20 July 2008 due to financial difficulties, and profits from the sale of the estate would be used to set up a foundation.
 It was put on the market for £2.5 million.

+The Foundation formed is The Wharfedale Foundation, a grant awarding foundation funding "organisations and initiatives in Yorkshire and the Humber that bring communities together, support communities who feel marginalised and forgotten, or build bridges between communities."

-It was sold in March 2009 to a newly formed registered charity called the Scargill Movement, who are committed to continuing and developing Scargill House in continuation of its original vision, ministry and mission as a “Lee Abbey of the North”.
+The centre was sold in March 2009 to a newly formed registered charity called the Scargill Movement, who are committed to continuing and developing Scargill House in continuation of its original vision, ministry and mission as a “Lee Abbey of the North”.
 It continues as a Christian centre run by a resident community, providing “a resource for the Church, providing a safe place for individuals and groups to meet with God and one another.”
 The sale price of £1,295,000 was made possible by an individual donation plus a one-year loan from the Lee Abbey Movement.